spacetelescope/science-platform-images/deployments/common/common-scripts/SYNC-INSTRUCTIONS.md

     2. Use save-as to save to a new filename such as 'my-<original-notebook>.ipynb.

-DO: If automatic updates are not to your liking,  that's fine
+DO: If automatic updates are not to your liking,  that's fine, read up
+    on opting out farther below.

-## STRONGLY DISCOURAGED
+## DISCOURAGED

+If you choose to keep git-sync enabled,  then don't:

-DO NOT: change permissions on a file to make it read/write,  then save it.
+DO NOT: make a file read/write,  then save it in its original location.
-        your changes will be lost the next time the login script is run and the file will automatically be reverted to read/write status.
+    the next time you log in,  at best,  the file will be moved aside to a dated copy and the  original filename will be replaced by an updated readonly copy.  at worst your changes may be lost.

-DO NOT: change mode on ANY directory to remove all execute/search permissions,
+DO NOT: change mode on a directory to remove all execute/search permissions,
-        there's a strong possibility it will be deleted with no warning, but at a minimum your changes will be lost at the your next login.
+    there's a strong possibility it will be deleted with no warning, but at a minimum your changes will be lost at your next login.

 ## OTHER INFO